 Ah, Sowande.
 We hardly knew ya!
 Sowande was the West African leader of The Hand.
 His role on Marvel’s The Defenders wasn’t nearly as meaty (see what I did there?) as his counterparts.

 Beans are one of the most common foods in West Africa, because it is fairly easy to grow in their hot and arid climate.
 Marianette chose to make One-Pot Beans and Plaintains by Recipes from a Pantry to represent Sowande’s stomping grounds.

 The plaintains provide a smooth and sweet complement to the hearty black-eyed peas.
 Very filling!

 For all of Alexandra’s talk of K’un-Lun, she was very much an American.
 And, after seeing her penthouse digs and her love of the arts, I would say she was very much a New-Yawker.

 Mariannette chose apple pie to represent Alexandra, but not just any apple pie.
 This is a deconstructed Apple Pie Dessert Cup by Tatyana’s Everyday Food, served in a martini glass, to represent Alexandra’s refined tastes.

 Although our Marvel’s The Defenders dinner menu and recipes is all about The Hand, as you can see in the photo, The Defenders were on hand to keep them in check.
 (Daredevil’s suit; Jessica’s whiskey; Luke’s hoodie; and Danny’s lamp.)

 Thanks for reading!
-Sign up for my newsletter to get new content first.
-Plus, I’ll send you a free guide to Netflix with hundreds of secret codes.
+Sign up for my newsletter to get our free Guide to 75 Binge-Worthy TV Shows.